 Delayed graft function is a severe form of acute kidney injury resulting from ischemia-reperfusion injury following kidney transplantation.
 It is distinct from transplant rejection and is most commonly seen in recipients of deceased-donor kidneys.
 In delayed graft function, the kidney fails to adequately filter the blood and patients require dialysis within the first week after transplantation.2 Dialysis does not treat acute kidney injury, but instead is renal replacement therapy for impaired kidneys.
 Patients with delayed graft function are more likely to experience transplant failure and have higher mortality rate.3, 4, 5 Delayed graft function is expensive to the system.
-Increased hospitalization, re-admissions, and other care amounts to an increase in costs of approximately $20,000 per patient for the transplant center.6 Dialysis, for which Medicare spending per ESRD patient per year was approximately $90,000 in 2017, is also a contributing factor to the economic burden of delayed graft function.7
+Increased hospitalization, re-admissions, and other care amounts to an increase in costs of approximately $20,000 per patient in the U.S. for the transplant center.6 Dialysis, for which Medicare spending per ESRD patient per year was approximately $90,000 in 2017, is also a contributing factor to the economic burden of delayed graft function.7

 ACUTE KIDNEY INJURY ASSOCIATED WITH CARDIAC SURGERY INVOLVING CARDIOPULMONARY BYPASS (CSA-AKI)